 My Fair Lady

-Directed by Tina Sills – Some people think we are what we eat.
+Directed by Creative Team – Some people think we are what we eat.
 Henry Higgins thinks we are who we sound like.
 And he is determined Eliza will sound like a lady—even if it kills her—or him, as the case may be.
 One of the most famous musicals ever written, MY FAIR LADY is an abundance of riches: wonderful characters, fantastic music, a captivating story, frolicking dances, winner of six Tony Awards including best musical.
 (I Could Have Danced All Night, With a Little Bit of Luck, I’ve Grown Accustomed to Her Face—just in case they may have slipped your mind.)
 Ages – mature 8 and up

 Directed by Tommy Wedge, Leeds Bird, Kevin Cole.
 One of Broadway’s most successful cocktails!
 Mix George and Ira Gershwin’s music with upper class snobs and comic crooks, add plenty of 1920s bathtub gin, stir wildly and you have a stage filled with delightful nonsense loaded with great music, dancing and comedy.

 Directed by Jessica McFarland.
 What makes for a successful Christmas?
 A pink bunny suit?
 A leggy table lamp?
 A grouchy Santa?
 No?
 Well, how about a genuine Red Ryder BB gun?
 Yes, yes!
 That’s it!
 This season enjoy the quirky innocence and nostalgic warmth of this super successful movie when it comes to life on our stage.
 Nine-year old Ralphie takes on the school bully, a very cold flag pole, and the constant response: “You’ll shoot your eye out” to have his most successful Christmas ever.
 The perfect holiday treat for the entire family.